deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 "...How d'you mean?"

-"Home, Sara... how come they're not pressing charges?
+"Home, Sara...how come they're not pressing charges?
 There's a pattern there, I can see it."

 Legsy didn't answer at first, just continued to swing his weight, but his expression had clamped down beautifully.